Nabi Yahya Mosque

 It is the main mosque in the Palestinian village of Sebastia, near Nablus.
 It is located in the central square of the village.
 It is constructed of large buttressed walls.
 Within its courtyard, a stairway in the small domed building leads down into a cave.

 History

 Byzantine church

 The Nabi Yahya Mosque stands on the site identified since Byzantine times as the place where John the Baptist's body was buried by his followers.
 Matthew 14:12 records that "his disciples came and took away [John's] body and buried it".
 A church was erected on the spot of the tomb during the Byzantine era.

 Crusader cathedral

 The church erected above John the Baptist's tomb was superseded by a Crusader-built church in 1160.
 It was transformed into a mosque by Saladin in 1187, although some sources say it was converted by the Mamluks in 1261.
-Nabi Yahya refers to John the Baptist in the Arabic language.
+Nabi Yahya refers to John the Baptist in the Arabic language of Muslims, while Christians and Jews call him yūḥannā.